 - Tethrd One climbing sticks.

 With a few seasons under my belt, I think my next saddle will be Tethrd’s Ultralock model due to its pleated-panel design that provides the comfort of a two-panel saddle with the simplicity of a single panel.
-If you’re on more of a budget, look for their GRIT series, which should be available starting in Summer 2024.
+If you’re on more of a budget, look for their GRIT series.

 Setting Up Your Saddle Hunting Gear